Sydney-Informatics-Hub/hello-nextflow/docs/part2/02_fastqc.md

 !!! note "Learning objectives"

-    1. Implement a process with a tuple input
+    1. Implement a process with a tuple input.
-    2. Understand why samplesheets should be used to read in data
+    2. Understand why samplesheets should be used to read in data.
-    3. Build an input channel using operators and Groovy
+    3. Build an input channel using operators and Groovy.

 In this lesson we will transform the next bash script, `01_fastqc.sh` into a process called `FASTQC`.
 This step focuses on the next phase of RNAseq data processing: assessing the quality of some our raw sequencing reads.